-The Foundation has established a deferred 457 compensation plan.
+The Foundation also has established a deferred 457 compensation plan.
 Per the plan document, any Employer contributions to the plan vest at 20 percent per year and are fully vested after five years.
 This is an unfunded plan in which any amounts due or payable pursuant to the terms of the plan will be paid from the general assets of the Foundation.
 Participants may make contributions up to the maximum amount allowed by law.
-There are no legal obligations for the Foundation to make any contributions to this plan.
+There are no legal obligations for the Foundation to make any contributions to this plan, and no plan participants or plan liabilities outstanding as of June 30, 2018 or 2017.